cfree3/curtisfree.com/_posts/2012-01-13-not_all_encrypted_google_searches_are_equal.md

 redirections, note that _any cookie information_ related to your authenticated session that is sent across the Internet unencrypted carries some potential for misuse if it is intercepted.

-Users of the [EFF](https://www.eff.org/)'s [HTTPS Everywhere](https://www.eff.org/https-everywhere)
-Firefox extension are probably already using `https://encrypted.google.com`.
+Users of the [EFF][eff]'s [HTTPS Everywhere][https_everywhere] Firefox extension are probably already using `https://encrypted.google.com`.
 If you're using Chrome, you can manually add a new search engine with a search string of:

     https://encrypted.google.com#q=%s